 Suspected or Confirmed COVID-19 Maternity Patients

-We have designated ProMedica Bay Park Hospital to accommodate our system’s suspected and confirmed COVID-19 maternity patients.
-We look forward to providing those patients with the same outstanding clinical care they would experience at our other facilities in an environment designed to keep patients and staff safe.
+All ProMedica hospitals with birthing centers are currently open to patients.
+We look forward to providing our patients with outstanding clinical car in an environment designed to keep patients and staff safe.

 Based on the limited available information, moms and babies tend to fair very well with COVID-19, but we know that other similar viruses can be dangerous to baby and mom, so expectant moms should use the same precautions we are advising everyone else.

 For suspected or confirmed COVID-19 patients, we take extra precautions.
 As part of those precautions, patients are placed in a negative airflow room.
-Additionally, no visitors are permitted.
+Additionally, only one visitor at a time is permitted.

 Talk to a ProMedica Physician from Home